Topics in the Article:

 6. Medical & environmental toxicities

-7. Antibiotics and the resultant yeast overgrowth (the body's natural biome plays a role in hormone synthesis related to fat storage, immune powers, and digestion, the absence of which (coupled with hormone-disrupting yeast excess) adds burdens to the adrenals having to cope with the added broad spectrum biological imbalance caused by antibiotics)
+7. Antibiotics and the resultant yeast overgrowth (the body's natural biome plays a role in hormone synthesis related to fat storage, immune powers, and digestion, the absence of which (coupled with hormone-disrupting fungal excess) adds burdens to the adrenals having to cope with the added broad spectrum biological imbalance caused by antibiotics)

 8. Grain cereals, breads & starches when combined with fats/oils (which raise blood sugar levels and contribute to insulin resistance followed by fungal overgrowth and digestive problems)